 — Steve Kaczmarski

 It’s caused by feeling like you have the world on your shoulders, and you can’t finish everything you need to do.
-Even having negative co-workers can run you down emotionally.
+Even having hostile co-workers can run you down emotionally.

 There are many reasons your job or life might overwhelm you.
-Therefore, it’s essential that you learn the symptoms of burnout so you can crush it before it causes damage to your life.
+Therefore, you must learn the symptoms of burnout so you can crush it before it causes damage to your life.